nickPgit/jsd-final-project/README.md

 - use speech recognition to check whether the child says the sound of the letter or says the word correctly
 - make this into an actual game, to make it more engaging, with cartoon characters, letters that move around the screen, allowing the child to interactively experiment with the sounds of letter, perhaps allowing them to join letters or sounds together to form new sounds and words.
 Make it self-guided by the child rather than directed by the parent
 - research the reading teaching methods further, to be more clear about exactly how the app should be used by parents to teach children, to aid learning

+**other notes**
+- I elected not to use localStorage to persist data, because the idea is for the child to practice all of the letters in one session.
+- I elected not to use a 'favouriting' or a reward system, because the app is mainly about practicing the sounds